-We all know that time demands on teachers seems to be ever growing.
+We all know that time demands on teachers seem to be ever-growing.
 Sometimes I feel I must be working in dog years, so any way to reduce the burden is worth exploring.
 One approach is the use of verbal feedback.

 Verbal feedback is quick, and it is effective, but, and it is a big but, only if given correctly.

 Like all learning feedback, comments must be directed towards developing and acknowledging skill: giving students tangible understandings of how to progress, or specific comments identifying what was good about the work they produced.
 Let’s look at these 2 aspects in detail: